 The Library collection reflects the important role that the Smithsonian Institution played in the development of anthropology as a formal discipline in the United States

 The Cullman Library holds the Smithsonian's collection of rare books in anthropology and the natural sciences.

 Serving the research needs of staff at the Smithsonian's Museum Support Center for the purposes of collections storage, research, and conservation.

 Provide information support services to the Department of Zoology and wide array of individuals including pre/post-doctoral students and fellows, and visiting scientists.

-The National Museum of Natural History Library consists of the Main Location and 15 specialized collections throughout the National Museum of Natural History building.
+The National Museum of Natural History (NMNH) Library consists of the main location (on the 1st floor and basement of the NMNH's East Court) and 11 specialized collections throughout the NMNH building.

 Consisting of the Amphibians & Reptiles and Fishes, Birds, and Mammals satellite Libraries in the National Museum of Natural History.

 A collection of more than 5,000 books and 185 serial titles on zoos and aquariums, animal behavior, veterinary medicine, genetics, nutrition, wildlife conservation, and more.

 Provides support for the scientists studying coastal zone ecosystems and the education staff and programs.

 The Library supports research, publications, exhibits and public programming of the Institution, as well as those of other museums and research institutions in Central America and Panama